 Tip Number #TWO- Figure out your cost per customer.
 One really important thing for you to know is how much a client actually costs you.
 Now, you might be wondering, “Well, how am I going to figure that out?”
 Well, it’s actually quite easy with your budget.
 When you know your overhead expenses such as your online tools, you know your advertising and marketing expenses, you know your team expenses, you know your financing expenses, you know how much you pay for certain things, you can factor them into a total and then you can at the top figure out how many clients you’re actually bringing in with a certain level of expense.
 That’s what does it take for you to bring in a certain number of clients, and then you can do some simple math to calculate your cost per client.

 So, for us, for example, a client has advertising expense, right?
 There is commission for my sales team.
-There is team hours, so my coaches spend their time coaching my clients and answering emails and being on coaching calls and Q and A calls and whatnot.
+There are team hours, so my coaches spend their time coaching my clients and answering emails and being on coaching calls and Q and A calls and whatnot.
 I am making a list of all the things I need to pay for and dedicate to a customer to make sure I know what my cost per customer really comes down to.

-The cost per customer then also of course helps you figure out if you’re charging enough, right?
+The cost per customer then also, of course, helps you figure out if you’re charging enough, right?

 Next time you wonder about how much you should be charging for a coaching program, look at your expenses as well and see whether what you’re charging right now makes any sense and what your profit margins really are.

 Tip Number #THREE- Forecast annual sales.
 One thing many new coaches do frequently is be very shortsighted, and that’s okay, right?
 It’s not your fault.
-You’re looking at the now.
+You’re looking at them now.
 You’re looking at this month and this week and how much money am I making right now, but something that you also need to keep in mind is your annual goals because you will have fluctuations in your business.
 You have seasons.
 You have ebb and flow happening, right?
 One good month could be followed by a bad month or a not so good month and you can make that up next month, as well.

 Especially with the evergreen business model that we have and that we teach you, you will be enrolling clients every single month, so don’t get so hung up on just one month or one week or even one day.
 Look at the big picture and take a look at how much you want to be earning in one year.
 What’s your annual income goal, right?
 Then, use your budget to plan it out, to forecast it and model it and use those numbers to really guide your investments, to guide your marketing, to guide where you focus your own time to maximize your chances of hitting your annual income goals.